C4Q/AC-Android/cohort_5.4/unit_05/projects/05_01_unit_05_solo_project.md

 * all requirements should be broken down into actionable tasks, and tracked using a public Trello Board, as per [this lesson](https://github.com/joinpursuit/Pursuit-Core-Android/blob/master/cohort_5.4/unit_01/01_29_Project_Management.md), the link for which should be posted in your Github repo's README.md file
 * a slide deck must be produced, for a 5 minute presentation on your App

+### Additional Notes

+This project is open-ended, in that additional libraries may be used to reach your goals (Room, Glide, RxJava, etc.), as well as additional Fragments and view elements.
+However, all requirements must be met prior to exceeding MVP, and submitting your project.

 ### Due Date

 This project will be due Wednesday, April 10th, 2019 at 11:59pm EST. Please submit your repository link here.